iobroker-community-adapters/ioBroker.device-watcher/README.md

 ### Blacklist

  If you don't want a specifice device in the list, you can add it in the blacklist and the adapter will ignore it.
-Please add the "link_quality" or "rssi" object of this device in the blacklist and it would work.
+Please add the "link_quality" or "rssi" object of this device in the blacklist and it won't be listet and count.

 ![add_blacklist.png](admin/images/add_blacklist.png)